influxdata/docs-v2/content/flux/v0.x/stdlib/experimental/geo/strictfilter.md

 ## Parameters

 ### region
 ({{< req >}})
-Region containing the desired data points.Specify record properties for the shape.
+Region containing the desired data points.

+Specify record properties for the shape.

 ### tables

 Input data.
 Default is piped-forward data (`<-`).

 ## Examples

 ### Strictly filter data to a specified region